- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 A breach of the standard of care means the provider did something that a reasonably skilled professional would not have done or failed to take necessary actions that could have prevented harm.

-This is a key factor in birth injury claims, as it helps establish whether negligence occurred.
+This is a key factor, as it helps establish whether negligence occurred.
 A C-section injury attorney can review medical records and consult experts to determine if a provider’s actions deviated from accepted medical practices.

 Proving Causation: Linking Negligence to Injuries

-To hold a provider accountable in a birth injury case, it must be shown that their negligence directly caused harm.
+To hold a provider accountable, it must be shown that their negligence directly caused harm.
 Proving causation means demonstrating that the injury would not have occurred without the provider’s mistake.
-This is often the most challenging part of a medical malpractice claim.
+This is often the most challenging part of a claim.

-For example, if a doctor delayed a C-section despite clear signs of fetal distress, resulting in hypoxic-ischemic encephalopathy (HIE), the delay must be directly linked to oxygen deprivation.
+For example, if a doctor delayed a C-section despite clear signs of distress, resulting in hypoxic-ischemic encephalopathy (HIE), the delay must be directly linked to oxygen supply deprivation.

 Similarly, if a surgeon made an improper incision, leading to excessive bleeding and organ damage, the injury must be traced back to that error.
 Medical care records, surgical reports, and expert analysis help establish this connection.

-A Chicago birth injury lawyer works to gather evidence showing how the provider’s actions—or failure to act—led to serious injuries.
-This step is crucial in securing fair compensation for treatment, rehabilitation, and the child’s future needs.
+A Chicago medical malpractice lawyer works to gather evidence showing how the provider’s actions—or failure to act—led to serious injuries.
+This step is crucial in securing compensation for treatment, rehabilitation, and the child’s future needs.

 Expert Testimony in C-Section Malpractice Cases